pablinos/matterjs-quil/README.md

-# test-js
+# hello-quil

-A Quil sketch designed to ... well, that part is up to you.
+A Quil sketch designed to replicate the demo [5.17: Introduction to Matter.js - The Nature of Code](https://www.youtube.com/watch?v=urR596FsU68) using ClojureScript.

+A discussion on it is available on my blog, starting with the post at https://bunkham.com/matter-patience-adventures-quil-clojurescript-matter-js/

 ## Usage

 Run `lein compile` command and open `index.html` in your browser.

-For interactive development run `lein cljsbuild auto` command.
-This command will be recompiling cljs to js each time you modify `core.cljs` and you can see result immediately by refreshing page.
+For interactive development run `lein figwheel` command.
+This command will be recompiling cljs to js each time you modify `core.cljs` and you can see result immediately on the page servered at `http://localhost:3449`.

-## License

-Copyright © 2016 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.